All-Star Events: Art Haus exhibition to raise money for local non-profit

 Entering ‘Paradise’ with Art Haus Balloon Company

-Art Haus Balloon company will turn it’s 2700 square feet balloon garden into a “paradise” for All-Star Weekend.
+INDIANAPOLIS (WISH) — An Indianapolis Art Haus Balloon company will turn its 2700 square feet balloon garden into a “paradise” for NBA All-Star Weekend.

-Artist Rye Von turns regular items into balloon.
-She’s made everything from cars to people even food inspired displays.
-This weekend she’s unveiling over 10,000 balloons woven into what she’s calling a “breathtaking paradise that beckons you to explore”.
+Artist Rye Von turns regular items into balloons.
+She’s made everything from cars to people, even food-inspired displays.
+This weekend, she’s unveiling over 10,000 balloons woven into what she’s calling a “breathtaking paradise that beckons you to explore.”

-The Paradise exhibition will take place over the course of three days.
+The Paradise exhibition will be a three-day event located at 49 W. Maryland St.

 - VIP Opening Night